Rendered Fat is a superior fat that can be used to sear meats, create gravies and add flavor without adding in extra fat from other sources.

 Searing Meat happens anywhere from 300 F – 450 F. From 450 F and onward you risk ruining the meat.

-For example the perfect temp to Sear chicken is 375 F or a tad below this is also the smoke point of Chicken Fat.
+For example, the perfect temp for Searing chicken is 375 F or a tad below this is also the smoke point of Chicken Fat.

 For Beef it is 400 F, this is also the smoke point of beef fat.